Biofilm: Formation of biofilms

 Hydrophobicity can also affect the ability of bacteria to form biofilms.
 Bacteria with increased hydrophobicity have reduced repulsion between the substratum and the bacterium.
 Some bacteria species are not able to attach to a surface on their own successfully due to their limited motility but are instead able to anchor themselves to the matrix or directly to other, earlier bacteria colonists.
 Non-motile bacteria cannot recognize surfaces or aggregate together as easily as motile bacteria.

 During surface colonization bacteria cells are able to communicate using quorum sensing (QS) products such as N-acyl homoserine lactone (AHL).
 Once colonization has begun, the biofilm grows by a combination of cell division and recruitment.
 Polysaccharide matrices typically enclose bacterial biofilms.
 The matrix exopolysaccharides can trap QS autoinducers within the biofilm to prevent predator detection and ensure bacterial survival.
 In addition to the polysaccharides, these matrices may also contain material from the surrounding environment, including but not limited to minerals, soil particles, and blood components, such as erythrocytes and fibrin.

 The development of a biofilm may allow for an aggregate cell colony to be increasingly tolerant or resistant to antibiotics.
-Cell-cell communication or quorum sensing has is involved in the formation of biofilm in several bacterial species.
+Cell-cell communication or quorum sensing is involved in the formation of biofilm in several bacterial species.

 Development

 Mature biofilm structure Biofilm is characterised by heterogenous environment and the presence of a variety of subpopulations.
 A biofilm structure is composed of metabolically active (both resistant and tolerant) and non-active cells (viable but not culturable cells and persisters) as well as polymer matrix consisting of polysaccharide, extracellular DNA and proteins.
 Biofilm growth is associated with an escalated level of mutations and horizontal gene transfer which is promoted in due to the packed and dense structure.
 Bacteria in biofilms communicate by quorum sensing, which activates genes participating in virulence factors production.

 Biofilms are the product of a microbial developmental process.
-The process is summarized by five major stages of biofilm development, as shown in the diagram below:
+The process is summarized by five major stages of biofilm development.
+The initiation of development starts in the first stage of initial reversible attachment which is initiated by the attachment of planktonic cells to a surface.
+This initial attachment is then followed by the second stage of irreversible attachment where further microbial aggregation allows cells to attach to their initial foundation.
+After attachment, stages three and four of formation allow for biofilm maturation, characterized by the appearance of cell clusters embedded into a matrix before completing these stages of maturation through the evolution of micro-colonies.
+Finally, the fifth stage of development is dispersion, allowing for a fully developed and functional microbial biofilm.

 Five stages of biofilm development (1) Initial attachment, (2) Irreversible attachment, (3) Maturation I, (4) Maturation II, and (5) Dispersion.
 Each stage of development in the diagram is paired with a photomicrograph of a developing P. aeruginosa biofilm.
 All photomicrographs are shown to the same scale.